nicolefranz/Cinema-Ticket-Reservation/README.md

 * Ticket confirmation: Users receive a confirmation email after booking their tickets.
 * Promotions: Cinema operators can promote movies to users through the website.

-Limitation:
-* The web application requires a device with an internet connection and a web browser.
-* The web application may not always have complete information about movies, events, or ticket availability.